desec-io/desec-stack/docs/rrsets.rst

 This approach also allows to retrieve all records associated with the zone apex (i.e. ``example.com`` where ``subname`` is empty), by querying ``rrsets/?subname=``.

+Query parameters used for filtering are fully compatible with `pagination`_.

 Retrieving a Specific RRset